fallensoapbubble/NEBULA/Process.md

 - **Status**: Code refactoring - Authentication hooks import structure improved to prevent naming conflicts
 - **Notes**: This change addresses a potential naming conflict in the authentication hooks module where the imported `useAuth` from auth-context could conflict with local usage or exports.
 By renaming the import to `useAuthContext`, the code becomes more explicit about the source of the hook while still providing a clean `useAuth` export for consuming components.
 This pattern is common in React applications where modules need to both consume and re-export hooks or utilities.
 The authentication system is critical for the platform's GitHub integration, user session management, and protected route access, so maintaining clean, conflict-free code structure is important for reliability and maintainability.

+## 2025-09-05 (Friday)

+### NextAuth API Route Handler Import Path Fix

+- **Time**: Current session
+- **File Modified**: `src\app\api\auth\[...nextauth]\route.js`
+- **Change Type**: Import path correction - Fixed relative import path for auth configuration
+- **Change Details**:
+  - Changed import from `import { authOptions } from '@/lib/auth-config';` to `import { authOptions } from '../../../../lib/auth-config.js';`
+  - Replaced alias-based import (`@/`) with explicit relative path (`../../../../`)
+  - Added `.js` file extension to the import for better compatibility
+  - Ensures proper module resolution in Next.js App Router environment
+- **Context**: Correcting import path to ensure proper module resolution and avoid potential build issues with path aliases
+- **Active Files**:
+  - `.kiro/specs/decentralized-portfolio-platform/tasks.md` (active editor)
+- **Status**: Import fix - NextAuth route handler import path corrected for reliable module resolution
+- **Notes**: This change fixes the import path in the NextAuth API route handler to use an explicit relative path instead of the `@/` alias.
+While path aliases can be convenient, using explicit relative paths ensures more reliable module resolution across different build environments and configurations.
+The NextAuth route handler is critical for the authentication system, handling all OAuth flows and session management for GitHub integration.
+Proper import resolution is essential to prevent build failures and ensure the authentication system functions correctly in production.
+The change from `@/lib/auth-config` to `../../../../lib/auth-config.js` makes the import more explicit and adds the `.js` extension for better compatibility with various module resolution strategies.

+### NextAuth API Route Handler Creation

+- **Time**: Current session
+- **File Created**: `src\app\api\auth\[...nextauth]\route.js`
+- **Change Type**: New API route creation - Created NextAuth dynamic route handler for GitHub OAuth
+- **Change Details**:
+  - Created new NextAuth API route handler using Next.js 13+ App Router structure
+  - Imported NextAuth from 'next-auth' package for authentication handling
+  - Imported authOptions configuration from '../../../../lib/auth-config'
+  - Created handler instance using NextAuth with imported configuration options
+  - Exported handler as both GET and POST methods to handle all authentication requests
+  - Added comprehensive JSDoc documentation explaining the route's purpose
+  - Uses dynamic route pattern `[...nextauth]` to catch all authentication-related requests
+- **Context**: Implementing the core NextAuth API route handler to enable GitHub OAuth authentication flow
+- **Active Files**:
+  - `.kiro/specs/decentralized-portfolio-platform/tasks.md` (active editor)
+- **Status**: New API route - NextAuth handler created for GitHub OAuth integration
+- **Notes**: This new API route establishes the core authentication endpoint for the platform's GitHub OAuth integration.
+The `[...nextauth]` dynamic route pattern allows NextAuth to handle all authentication-related requests including sign-in, sign-out, callbacks, and session management.
+The route imports configuration from the auth-config module, which contains GitHub OAuth provider settings, session configuration, and callback handlers.
+This is a critical component of the authentication system (task 2.2) that enables users to authenticate with their GitHub accounts and access protected features like repository forking, content editing, and portfolio management.
+The route follows Next.js 13+ App Router conventions by exporting named GET and POST handlers rather than using a default export.

+### Authentication Context useEffect Dependency Fix

+- **Time**: Current session
+- **File Modified**: `lib\auth-context.js`
+- **Change Type**: Bug fix - Added missing dispatch dependency to useEffect hook
+- **Change Details**:
+  - Fixed React Hook dependency warning by adding `dispatch` to the useEffect dependency array
+  - Changed `}, [session, status]);` to `}, [session, status, dispatch]);`
+  - This ensures the useEffect hook properly declares all its dependencies as required by React's exhaustive-deps ESLint rule
+  - The dispatch function from useReducer is stable but should be included in dependencies for completeness and to satisfy linting rules
+- **Context**: Resolving React Hook dependency warnings to maintain code quality and prevent potential issues with effect re-execution
+- **Active Files**:
+  - `.kiro/specs/decentralized-portfolio-platform/tasks.md` (active editor)
+- **Status**: Bug fix - Authentication context useEffect dependencies corrected for React best practices
+- **Notes**: This change fixes a React Hook dependency warning in the authentication context by adding the `dispatch` function to the useEffect dependency array.
+While the dispatch function from useReducer is stable and unlikely to change, including it in the dependency array follows React best practices and satisfies ESLint rules for exhaustive dependencies.
+The authentication context is critical for managing user authentication state throughout the application, handling GitHub OAuth sessions, and providing authentication status to components.
+Proper dependency management in useEffect hooks helps prevent subtle bugs and ensures predictable behavior when dependencies change.
+This fix maintains the reliability of the authentication system while adhering to React development standards.

 ## 2025-09-04 (Thursday)

 ### NextAuth Route Handler Restoration